-This is one of the airports where the domestic side runs as a smoothly oiled machine, but the international terminal is the polar opposite.
+This is one of the airports where the domestic side runs as a smoothly-oiled machine, but the international terminal is the opposite.
 International arrivals routinely suffer from long wait times.
-Upon arriving, it becomes immediately apparent that customs is severely understaffed, and unprepared to deal with the expected influx of international travelers.
+Upon arriving, it becomes apparent that customs are severely understaffed and unprepared to deal with the expected influx of international travelers.
 To put it simply: missing your connecting flight is not out the ordinary when arriving from a trip abroad.

 There are a few pieces of interesting art at IAH.
 Artist Ed Carpenter created a piece called "Light Wings," which is displayed in the North Concourse of Terminal A. You'll have be looking up to see the different colored glass rods which catch the light from the skylight above.

 The corridor prior to Terminal B displays an intricate, nature-themed mural on its walls.
 Known as "Houston Bayou," the work by Dixie Friend Gay gives passersby the impression that they are walking through one of Houston's famed wetlands areas.
-The walls display mosaic tiled animals and foliage.
+The walls display mosaic-tiled animals and foliage.
 Byzantine glass covers several large columns placed throughout the area.
-The floor is also designed to reflect the bayou colored ground consisting of grass and sand.
+The floor is also designed to reflect the bayou-colored grass and sand.

 If you are a member of the military, check out the USO Lounge in Terminal D. You'll have access to food, computers, a library and a TV lounge.

 Pappadeaux Seafood Kitchen in Terminal E gives travelers a taste of southern food.
-The Cajun and creole inspired dishes are a nice break from the normal airport offerings.
+The Cajun and Creole-inspired dishes are a nice break from the normal airport offerings.
 It's a little more expensive than most other options (about $23 for an entree), but most people agree it's the best place to eat at IAH.
-Some of the dishes you might want to check out include the Crawfish Etouffee, Seafood Gumbo, and Shrimp Fondeaux.
-You can top off dinner by selecting from one of the many succulent dessert plates, and ordering from the full bar.
+Some dishes you might want to check out include the Crawfish Etouffee, Seafood Gumbo, and Shrimp Fondeaux.
+You can top off dinner with one of the many succulent dessert plates, and ordering from the full bar.

 Got an opinion on the above or advice for fellow IAH travelers?
 Tell us on our Facebook page!